dugganm24/college_projects/Part 3/README.md

 **Updates Made:**
 Code is located at: `Part 3/sourceCode/image_classification-starter`

-1. On-Device Image Classification
-Performs image classification directly on the Android device using a TensorFlow Lite model
+On-Device Image Classification: Performs image classification directly on the Android device using a TensorFlow Lite model Updates to existing files for addition of cloud image classiifcation shown below

 Code Location: